Uninett/python-logging-humio/README.rst

     logging.basicConfig(handlers=[HumioHandler(host, token).setFormatter(HumioKVFormatter())])
     logging.error('This is a test')

-In Humio you should get a single record with,a string containing many key=value pairs.
+In Humio you should get a single record with a string containing many key=value pairs.
 One additional key `formattedMessage` contains the human-readable format set in the logging config as a string.